Skip to main content

 Good faith reporters immune from civil and criminal liability

-GuardWell tracks Kentucky-specific breach deadlines, PDMP requirements, retention periods, and mandatory reporting obligations automatically.
+GuardWell tracks Kentucky-specific breach deadlines, retention periods, KASPER PDMP queries, and mandatory reporting obligations automatically.

 GuardWell